 We have a long standing working relationship with other members of the design team such as Structural Engineers, Quanity Surveys, Drainage Engineers, and Planning Consultants thus ensuring an excellent service from every aspect of the team.

 Our studio was was founded in late 2013 by Architect, Ann Nisbet.
-Since then we have grown to form a five-strong team working from our design studio in Glasgow, on projects across Scotland and wider UK.
+Since then we have grown to form a four-strong team working from our design studio in Glasgow, on projects across Scotland and wider UK.

 Ann Nisbet Bsc(Hons) M.Arch ARB RIAS RIBA

-Director / Principal Architect
+Director / Architect

 Originally from the West Coast Highlands, Ann studied at Strathclyde School of Architecture, graduating with a Bsc (Hons) In Architecture, in 2001.
 She worked at an award winning Architecture Practice in Toronto, before returning to complete her Masters of Architecture at Strathclyde School of Architecture, graduating with distinction and winning the Professor’s Award for Design Excellence.